riceissa/issarice.com/external/lesswrong.com/exercises-for-building-intuition-about-disagreements-in-ai-alignment.md

 # What are some exercises for building/generating intuitions about key disagreements in AI alignment?

-I am interested in having my own opinions about more of the [key disagreements](https://www.lesswrong.com/posts/mJ5oNYnkYrd4sD5uE/clarifying-some-key-hypotheses-in-ai-alignment) within the AI alignment field, such as whether there is a basin of attraction for corrigibility, whether there is [a theory of rationality that is sufficiently precise to build hierarchies of abstraction](https://www.greaterwrong.com/posts/suxvE2ddnYMPJN9HD/realism-about-rationality/comment/YMNwHcPNPd4pDK7MR), and to what extent there will be a [competence gap](https://agentfoundations.org/item?id=64).
+I am interested in having my own opinion about more of the [key disagreements](https://www.lesswrong.com/posts/mJ5oNYnkYrd4sD5uE/clarifying-some-key-hypotheses-in-ai-alignment) within the AI alignment field, such as whether there is a basin of attraction for corrigibility, whether there is [a theory of rationality that is sufficiently precise to build hierarchies of abstraction](https://www.greaterwrong.com/posts/suxvE2ddnYMPJN9HD/realism-about-rationality/comment/YMNwHcPNPd4pDK7MR), and to what extent there will be a [competence gap](https://agentfoundations.org/item?id=64).

 In ["Is That Your True Rejection?"](https://www.lesswrong.com/posts/TGux5Fhcd7GmTfNGC/is-that-your-true-rejection), Eliezer Yudkowsky wrote: